German Easter Traditions, Facts and Customs- Easter in Germany!

 More German Easter Traditions, Facts and Customs

-Did you know that the Easter Bunny is actually a German tradition?
-According to legend, a few hundred years ago the Duchess Rosilinda von Lindenberg had to flee from her home with her children and a servant, to hide from war on her land.
-They were able to find shelter in a small mining village in the mountains.
-The poor villagers didn’t have much, but they shared what they had.
-The Duchess decided to give back by bringing them Chickens.
-At Easter she dyed eggs to give to the children as special gifts, and she hid them in nests that she had kids build.
-The children were delighted to hunt for the treats… and when a rabbit jumped out of a thicket near a nest, they became convinced that the bunny brought the eggs….
+Did you know that the Easter Bunny is a German tradition?
+According to legend, a few hundred years ago, Duchess Rosilinda von Lindenberg had to flee from her home with her children and a servant to hide from war on her land.
+They found shelter in a small mining village in the mountains.
+The poor villagers didn’t have much but shared what they had.
+The Duchess decided to repay their kindness by giving them Chickens.
+At Easter, she dyed eggs and hid them in little nests she and the children crafted.
+The children were delighted to hunt for the treats.
+When a rabbit jumped out of a thicket near a nest, they became convinced that the bunny brought the eggs!

 german easter facts